socialskeptic/sainsburys/README.md

 # Sainsburys Web Page Consume Test

+## Project Framework
+This application has been built using the FuelPHP HMVC Framework.

 ## Composer Dependencies
 This Project uses the following Composer Dependencies which are set inside the composer.json file